 I have exhibited at Tyler School of Art, Kutztown University and Clay on Main gallery.
 I wrote and illustrated my first bilingual children's books, Penny Olive, in December 2015 and my second, Davey Applebutter (written by Douglas J. Madenford), in 2018.
 Both books were written to engage young people and help preserve Pennsylvania Dutch culture.
 I was honored as Hiwwe wie Driwwe's PA Dutch Artist of the Year 2016.
 My work has been featured in Hiwwe wie Driwwe, Deitsch, Berks Country Magazine/Reading Eagle Newspaper, Berks County Living magazine, Side Arts, and reviewed in The Philadelphia Inquirer.

-I also teach art at a Montessori School.
 I live and work in Berks County, Pennsylvania with my husband and three children.